One Battle After Another: Plot

-"Ghetto" Pat Calhoun and Perfidia Beverly Hills are members of a far-left revolutionary group, the French 75.
-While breaking out detained immigrants from Otay Mesa Detention Center, Perfidia sexually humiliates the commanding officer, Steven J. Lockjaw, who begins lusting after her.
-Pat and Perfidia become lovers as the French 75 attacks politicians' offices, banks, and the power grid.
-When Lockjaw catches Perfidia planting a bomb, he releases her after she agrees to his demands to have sex with him at a motel.
+"Ghetto" Pat Calhoun and Perfidia Beverly Hills are lovers and members of a far-left militant revolutionary group, the French 75.
+While breaking out detained immigrants from Otay Mesa Detention Center, Perfidia sexually humiliates the commanding officer, Steven J. Lockjaw, who becomes obsessed with her sexually.
+Later, when Lockjaw catches Perfidia planting a bomb, he lets her go after she agrees to his demand to meet him for sex.
+Soon after, Perfidia becomes pregnant.

-After Perfidia delivers a baby girl named Charlene, Pat unsuccessfully tries to persuade her to settle down with them.
-She abandons them to continue her revolutionary activities, but is captured after murdering a security guard during an armed bank robbery.
-Lockjaw arranges for her to avoid prison in exchange for the whereabouts of the key French 75 members.

-Perfidia enters witness protection as Lockjaw hunts down her comrades and shoots many of them on sight, forcing the survivors to go on the run.
-Pat and Charlene assume the aliases Bob and Willa Ferguson, while Perfidia escapes Lockjaw's custody and flees to Mexico.
+After Perfidia gives birth to a girl they name Charlene, Pat tries to persuade her to settle down, but she instead abandons Pat and Charlene to continue her revolutionary activities.
+Perfidia is arrested after murdering a security guard during a botched bank robbery.
+Lockjaw arranges for her to avoid prison in exchange for information on key French 75 members.
+Perfidia enters witness protection, while Lockjaw uses the information she provided to hunt down and summarily execute her comrades.
+French 75 member Howard Sommerville gives Pat and Charlene stolen identities as Bob and Willa Ferguson, while Perfidia flees witness protection for Mexico.

 Sixteen years later, living off-the-grid in the sanctuary city of Baktan Cross, California, Bob has become a paranoid stoner.
-He is protective of Willa, now a free-spirited teenager who resents his drug habits and paranoia.
-Through his vehement anti-immigration efforts, Lockjaw has become a colonel and a prominent figure in the US security agencies.

-Lockjaw is invited to join the Christmas Adventurers Club, a secret society of wealthy far-right white supremacists.
-He hunts for Willa to cover up his interracial relationship, which the club forbids.
-Lockjaw hires an indigenous bounty hunter, Avanti Q, who captures Bob's comrade Howard Sommerville, triggering a distress signal to the remaining French 75.
+He is protective of Willa, now a free-spirited and self-reliant teenager who resents Bob's substance abuse, and told her that her mother was a hero who died when she was a baby.
+Through his anti-immigration efforts, Lockjaw has become a colonel and a prominent figure within the U.S. security agencies.
+When Lockjaw is invited to become a member of the Christmas Adventurers Club, a white supremacist secret society, he seeks to kill Willa to hide his past interracial relationship with Perfidia.
+He hires bounty hunter Avanti Q to capture Howard, whose distress signal goes out to the remaining members of the French 75.

-Disguised as an immigration and drug enforcement operation, Lockjaw dispatches his troops to Baktan Cross to find the duo.
-Deandra, a trusted member of the French 75, rescues Willa before her school dance is raided.
-While high, Bob is contacted by the French 75, who warn him about Lockjaw just before Lockjaw's men breach Bob's home.

-Escaping through a tunnel, Bob notifies the resistance network for help, but is unable to remember the password.
-Willa's karate teacher and community leader Sergio St. Carlos assists him while evacuating a stream of immigrants through a hidden passageway.
-Fleeing with Sergio's students across the rooftops, Bob falls and is apprehended.
-Deandra brings Willa to the Sisters of the Brave Beaver, a convent of revolutionary nuns, where she learns the truth about her mother's betrayal.